marcuscaum/text-control/README.md

 $('.foo').texControl();
 ```

-To make the script run when the page load, you need to put the "shiny" inside a load, ready function or in the end of the <body>, like this:
+To make the script run when the page load, you need to put the function inside a load, ready function or in the end of the body, like this:

 ``` javascript
 $(document).ready(function(){